We prepared a quick brief of how to use our mockups. Here you can also see what you can do with them!

 The Mock-up files may differ from one another, but in order to make using them easier, we have adopted a common terminology and methodology of use.

-Usually, each Mock-up consists of three main groups:
+Usually, each our mock-up consists of few main groups:

-The most important layer for us is the Customize group – this layer allows you to adjust the Mock-up in line with your needs.
+The most important layer for us is the „name – customize” group.
+Layer with „customize” word allows you to adjust the mock-up in line with your needs.

 Each Mock-up contains at least one Highlights layer, responsible for shading and lighting of a given object.
 The Highlights layer may be located as the Clipping Mask of the group or it can be its content.